KrishArul26/Live-Face-Mask-Detection-Using-Faster_rcnn/README.md

 ### 📁 Data Collection

-In this project, whether a person is wearing a mask or not mask as well as it will show the confidence value of the prediction.
-Also, this project has done up to 50000 epochs with error 0.08 values.Futher, 2200 images were collected among them 1000 images are without mask and 1200 images are with mask.
+This project has done up to 50000 epochs with error 0.08 values.Futher, 2200 images were collected among them 1000 images are without mask and 1200 images are with mask.

 ### 🔑 Prerequisites
 * All the dependencies and required libraries are included in the file [requirements.txt](https://github.com/KrishArul26/Live-Face-Mask-Detection-Using-Faster_rcnn/blob/main/requirements.txt)